Torrance Criminal Defense Attorneys | Former Torrance Court Prosecutors

 We have committed our criminal and DUI defense practice to defending clients in the South Bay for almost 3 decades.
-With over 70 years of combined criminal trial experience as former Torrance Court prosecutors and law enforcement instructors, Torrance criminal defense lawyers, Paul Takakjian and Stephen Sitkoff, have earned a reputation as the premiere criminal defense attorneys in the South Bay.
+With over 70 years of combined criminal trial experience as former Torrance Court prosecutors and law enforcement instructors, Torrance criminal defense lawyers, Stephen Sitkoff and Eugene Hanrahan, have earned reputations as premier criminal defense attorneys in the South Bay.
 Our areas of Torrance criminal defense practice range from minor infractions to more serious misdemeanor and felony offenses, such as drunk driving charges, sex crimes, theft crimes, drug crimes, domestic violence charges, and juvenile crimes.
 Contact us today online or by phone at (424) 757-0865.

 Our expertise includes, but are not limited to, the following: